Openhab-Nodes/website/content/en/developer/addons.md

 Author, Addon Name and other metadata
 : The "Addon Description File", seen on the left side of the figure above, tells the Addon Registry and users about the authors, the addon *name* (title) and  description.
 The npm package.json standard has been adopted for this purpose.

-### Restrictions &amp; Permissions

-A pod (set of containers) runs an in isolated, contained environment and is confined to 100 MB of disk quota and 1 MB of configuration data.
-A pod might request a larger disk quota via the DISK_QUOTA_500 (500 MB), DISK_QUOTA_1000 (1 GB) and DISK_QUOTA_MAX permissions.

-CPU Time is limited to 20% for a pod, except if the user has granted the CPU_MAX permission.
-Main memory is restricted to 200 MB for an Addon, except if the user has granted the MEM_500 (500 MB), MEM_1000 (1GB) or MEM_MAX permission.
-Access to hardware like Bluetooth and USB is denied.
-Request for HW_BLUETOOTH, HW_NETWORK, HW_IC2, HW_GPIO, HW_USB to access respective hardware.

-The above restrictions make sure that malicous addons cannot just start mining Bit-Coins on a users system (at least not with full power and to the extend that other services are affected) or abuse it in other ways or overheat the hardware.

-If you require further access, you may use the FULL_PRIVILEGE permission.
-That should be really rare and you rather talk to the core team to add special permissions for your use case.
-The **Setup &amp; Maintenance** interface will warn a user from accepting this permission.

-Any of the above mentioned permissions can also be marked as required.
-The snips.ai addon for example requires the CPU_MAX permission.
-A user must accept required permissions during installation, but may deny optional permissions. `libaddon` allows you to query for granted permissions.

 ## Setting up the development enviroment

 This guide assumes that you develop with an Integrated Developer Enviroment (IDE).<br>